 Anti-bullying laws that aim to protect kids against abuse, from their peers in school and online, vary from state to state.
 The use of a mobile phone or web technology that is used to harass or intimidate is called cyber-bullying.
 The Department of Education recommends that the strongest laws include explicit descriptions of prohibited behaviors and spell out clear reporting practices with specific consequences.
 There is currently no federal law that specifically addresses bullying but state laws generally focus on explicit listing of the specific behaviors that constitute bullying.
 These behaviors can include teasing, threats, intimidation, stalking, harassment, physical violence, theft, and public humiliation.
 States laws sometimes identify certain characteristics or traits of students who are often targeted for bullying.
 Some states provide guidance to school staff regarding how to address bullying issues.
 A qualified attorney should be able to advise a parent about navigating the legal system to stop cyberbullying.

-5. If you see something worrying tell an adult
+15. If you see something worrying tell an adult

 Carole Lieberman MD, Media Psychiatrist & Bestselling Author

 If you are being cyberbullied, the first and most effective strategy is to post a reply like: ’This space is for kindness only’ and then block the bully.
 Also, tell your parents about it – who the bully is and how you feel about what they wrote.
 If this continues to make you feel sad, tell your parents that you would like to talk to a psychotherapist about it.
 Some kids feel so upset about these mean words that it gets in the way of enjoying life.
-If the cyberbully takes bullying offline, and is mean to you at school, tell your teacher.
+If the cyberbully takes bullying offline and is mean to you at school, tell your teacher.

 If you see someone else being cyberbullied, give them this advice.
 Then keep an eye on them to make sure they’re okay.
 If you see something worrying, like seeing them cry or self-harm, then tell an adult – the teacher, a school counselor, your parents, or their parents.

 When parents talk with their kids frequently and stay involved in their life (both offline and online) their kids will be better equipped to handle a cyberbullying situation.
 Teaching students the right steps to take when they encounter bullying online is the best way to help them through a situation.

 How do you teach your kids to handle cyberbullying?
 Let us know in the comments below.